spine-tools/Spine-Toolbox/docs/source/setting_up.rst

 Julia
 *****
-To execute Julia Tools in the Basic Console, first install Julia (v1.6 or later) `from here <https://julialang.org/downloads/>`_ and add `<julia install path>/bin` to your PATH environment variable (if not done automatically by the installer).
+To execute Julia Tools in the Basic Console, first install Julia (v1.6 or later recommended) `from here <https://julialang.org/downloads/>`_ and add `<julia install path>/bin` to your PATH environment variable (if not done automatically by the installer).
 Then go to the *Tools* page in **File -> Settings** and make sure that the Basic Console radio button is selected in the Julia group.
 If Julia is in your PATH, the Julia executable line edit should show the path as (grey) placeholder text.
 If you want to use another Julia on your system, you can change the path in the line edit.
 You can also set a Julia Project below the Julia executable line edit.

-.. note:: The Julia settings are *global* application settings.
-All Julia Tools are executed with the settings selected on the *Tools* page in **File -> Settings**.
-In upcoming versions, the Julia settings will be consistent with the Python settings, in a way that you can select a specific Julia executable and Julia project for each Julia Tool Spec separately.
+.. note:: The Julia settings on the *Tools* page in **File -> Settings** are the *default* settings for new Julia Tool Specs.
+You can select a different Julia executable & project for each Julia Tool Spec separately using the **Tool Specification Editor**.

 Jupyter Consoles
 ----------------